Assistant Professor of Communication Sciences and Disorders

-Maryanne Weatherill is currently a Ph.D. candidate a the University of Georgia in the department of Educational Psychology.
-Her educational emphasis is Applied Cognition and Development.
+Maryanne Weatherill received her Ph.D. from the University of Georgia in Educational Psychology with an emphasis in Applied Cognition and Development.
 Her research interests include patient motivation and engagement in adult rehabilitation.

-Ms. Weatherill is currently serving on the Executive Board for the Council of State Association Speech-Language-Hearing Association presidents and is a past-president of the Georgia Speech-Language-Hearing Association.
-She has been awarded the Award for Continuing Education by the American Speech-Language-Hearing Association in 2006, 2009, 2012, 2015, and 2017.
-She received the Dr. Robert A. Hull Leadership Award, in recognition of outstanding leadership in the profession, by the Georgia Speech-Language-Hearing Association in 2014.
+Dr. Weatherill is a past-president of the Georgia Speech-Language-Hearing Association, served on the Executive Board for the Council of State Association Speech-Language-Hearing Association Presidents.
+She was recognized as the 2018 Outstanding ACD Ph.D.
+Student by the Department of Educational Psychology at the University of Georgia.
+She received the Award for Continuing Education by the American Speech-Language-Hearing Association in 2006, 2009, 2012, 2015, and 2017.
+She was awarded the Dr. Robert A. Hull Leadership Award, in recognition of outstanding leadership in the profession, by the Georgia Speech-Language-Hearing Association in 2014.

 Education / Degrees

 - B.A., Communication Disorders, Eastern Washington University, 1990